Staying Golden with Chef Jeremy Salamon of The Eddy

 One of the most popular items he’s introduced is langós, a Hungarian, pancake-sized flatbread that’s deep-fried until golden and crisp on the exterior, while flaky and yielding inside.
 He serves them with a changing cast of accompaniments, like soft fresh cheeses, preserves, smoked meats, or pickled herring.
 Pork schnitzel is on the menu, too, served with huckleberry preserves and a potato salad threaded with dill; goulash appears as one made with beef cheeks.

 Chicken livers—which, along with sweet breads on the menu are a nod to the prevalence of offal in Eastern European cuisines—the are skewered on rosemary branches and served with charred grapes.
 “I grew up eating chicken liver for every holiday—Passover, Hanukkah, Rosh Hashanah, you name it,” he said, “and it always came with a shot of Manischewitz,” the sweet Kosher wine.
 “I always think of chicken livers and grapes together.”
-He calls upon family food again in the sacher torte on his dessert menu, using as inspiration the Austrian (rather than Hungarian) version “ironically favored” by his grandmother—a chocolate torte with apricot, traditionally made from seven or 11 layers, shellacked in marzipan, and served with sweetened whipped cream.
-(The Hungarian version typically omits the marzipan and cream; it’s a distinction that’s the source of longstanding debate as to which is better.)
+He calls upon family food again in the sacher torte on his dessert menu, using as inspiration the Austrian (rather than Hungarian) version “ironically favored” by his grandmother—a chocolate torte with two layers of apricot jam, and served with unsweetened whipped cream.
+(The Hungarian version contains only one layer with apricot, plus the addition of marzipan.)

 “We didn’t want to be a Hungarian restaurant,” Jeremy said, but he won’t rule out the idea entirely.